Pakistan: Imran Khan slammed for negotiating with Peshawar school attackers | DW | 11.11.2021

 A 'terrible precedent'

-Raza Rumi, a political analyst, said that Islamabad is following "the US playbook for Afghanistan."
+Raza Rumi, a political analyst, said Islamabad is following "the US playbook for Afghanistan."

 "Instead of continuing an endless battle with the TTP, Pakistani authorities want to find common ground to avoid attacks on state facilities.
 Also, if they continued to fight the TTP, Islamabad's ties with the Afghan Taliban would be strained," he told DW.